blizzardfinnegan/summer2022CoOpNotes/week2.md

 Carry-over from last week:
 - Update RITLUG wiki to use a complete check of EAP-TLS

+Tasks done:
-Installed new monitor and new workstation (see last week's notes)
+- Installed new monitor and new workstation (see last week's notes)